 More recently research has shown Vitamin K2’s importance in activating proteins responsible for healthy tissues, making it imperative to prevent and reduce wrinkles.
 It is also critical for the proper absorption of Vitamins A and D. Vitamin A is recommended frequently by dermatologists, but when was the last time you were told to supplement with vitamin K2 in conjunction?
 Food sources are best as they will have a natural synergy with vitamin A and D.

 Food sources: Fermented foods like sauerkraut and natto along with full fat pastured dairy products such as butter and cream, egg yolks, and liver.
 Note that conventional dairy products from grain fed animals will NOT contain vitamin K2 unless they are fermented which adds K2 via the fermentation process.
-Fermented cod liver oil mixed with butter oil is a great way to supplement.
+High vitamin cod liver oil mixed with butter oil is a great way to supplement.

 Make sure that you take into consideration food sensitivities, as many people may not be able to tolerate some food sources of these vitamins, such as pastured dairy.
 Always listen to your body and watch for reactions, immediate and delayed.
 Stay tuned for more nutrients and underlying causes of skin conditions to come!

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!